Forvie National Nature Reserve: History

 The coastline at Forvie has a long history of human occupation.
 The earliest evidence of human activity takes the form of flint working sites and shell middens, which date from around 8,000 years ago.
 Excavations have also revealed burial cairns from the Neolithic period (around 6,000 years ago), and kerb cairns (built to hold cremation remains) dating from the Bronze Age.
 Other Bronze Age objects found at Forvie include pieces of a quern-stone and fragments of pottery.
 The remains of a small village of 31 huts dating from around 700 BC have also been identified.
 Finds from the village include jet beads, bracelets, querns and pottery.

-The deserted village of Forvie lies within the sand dunes.
-Excavations of the village church, which is dedicated to Saint Adamnan, shown that it was constructed in the 12th-century, and the dating of burials within the church indicate that it had become a ruin by the 15th-century: local folk history tells of a nine-day storm that led to the village being engulfed by sand in August 1413.
-The parish of Forvie was annexed by the neighbouring parish of Slains in 1573.

 In 1959 the Sands of Forvie was declared a national nature reserve (NNR) by agreement between the Nature Conservancy Council (predecessor body of NatureScot) and the landowners; the NNR was extended in 1979 to include the Ythan Estuary.
 In 2003 65 ha were purchased from the landowners, with the remaining land being purchased in 2012.